 Satire v.
 Defamation: The Case Of The Esquire Blog Post

-In a December 2013 satire v. defamation case, a court booted a $120 million lawsuit against Esquire Magazine.
-Jerome Corsi had sued the media outlet for poking fun at his book,“Where’s the Birth Certificate?
-The Case That Barack Obama is not Eligible to Be President”.
 Unfortunately for Corsi, Obama released his long-form birth certificate days before the book hit shelves.
-Esquire writer Mark Warren – apparently tickled by the bad timing — posted a satirical recall notice of the book on Esquire.com.
+Esquire writer Mark Warren – tickled by the bad timing — posted a satirical recall notice on Esquire.com.
 Warren titled his blog post: “BREAKING: Jerome Corsi’s Birther Book Pulled From Shelves!”

 Defamation Lawsuit Filed

-Unsatisfied with Warren’s disclaimer, Corsi filed a defamation lawsuit against the author and Esquire.
-In his claim, the book-writing birther argued that Warren’s fictitious recall was malicious, false and reputation damaging.
-Since defamation plaintiffs almost always have to prove material harm, Corsi alleged that the satirical blog post hurt book sales.
+Unsatisfied with the disclaimer, Corsi filed a defamation lawsuit against the author and Esquire.
+The book-writing birther argued that Warren’s fictitious recall was malicious, false, and damaged his reputation.
+Since slander and libel plaintiffs must typically prove material harm, Corsi alleged that the blog post hurt book sales.

 A D.C.
-Circuit panel, however, didn’t see eye to eye with Corsi.
-Upon review, the judges reasoned that after “reflection” a “reasonable reader” wouldn’t believe Warren’s posting.
-While the bench did admonish Warren’s language as “salty,” it also affirmed that salty or not, opinion and satirical speech were protected by the 1st Amendment.
+Circuit panel ruled against Corsi.
+Upon review, the judges reasoned that a “reasonable reader” wouldn’t believe Warren’s posting.
+While the bench did admonish Warren’s language as “salty,” it also affirmed that opinion and satirical speech were protected by the First Amendment.

 - Warren’s post was a “public statement on an issue of national concern,” and therefore not defamatory;

-- In reaction to the plaintiff’s argument that people believed Warren’s post, the appeals court opined, “It is the nature of satire that not everyone gets it”;
+- On the people who believed the post to be true, the judges opined, “It is the nature of satire that not everyone gets it.”; and

 - On the value of satire: “Indeed, satire is effective as social commentary precisely because it is based in truth.”

-In the end, the judges ruled that the post wasn’t likely to cause people to “reverse course,” so not defamatory.
+In the end, the judges ruled that the post wasn’t likely to cause people to “reverse course,” and therefore wasn’t defamatory.